ia-fptu/ia-fptu.github.io/index.md

 ### AES VISUALIZATION TOOL

-*This is a learning tool / visualization of the AES encryption process.*
+*This is a learning tool / visualization of the AES encryption process.*<br>
 **You need to install and enable Java to run this application.
-See [how to install Java](https://www.java.com/en/download/help/download_options.xml)**
+See [how to install Java.](https://www.java.com/en/download/help/download_options.xml)**

 ```markdown
 Syntax highlighted code block